gvwilson/thirdbit/src/fiction/cloudherd/index.md

-and a girl who is no longer a child but not quite yet a woman is standing on a cloud, chilled to the bone and desperately hoping that the old man beside her knows what he's doing...*
+and a girl who is no longer a child but not quite yet a woman is standing on a cloud, chilled to the bone and desperately hoping that the old man beside her knows what he's doing…*

 "Hold on!"
 Grappa Gas bellowed.
 "It's going to get bumpy!"